bivektor/lombokt/README.md

 * Builder class cannot have extra property or method declarations
 * Annotations can be placed on just regular classes, no objects, interfaces or other class types
 * User defined method bodies are dummy placeholders and, they are always overwritten by the compiler
+* Constructor doesn't have to be public, as buildable classes often prefer private constructors

 ## Contributing